rebelsky/csc207c/_readings/maven.md

   We consider a bit about command-line build systems and explore some details of one such system, Maven.
 ---
+_Note!
+This reading contains lots and lots of sample output.
+You do not need to read that sample output carefully._

-_Warning!
-This reading is not yet complete.
-Check back later!_
+_Note: This reading is new for Fall 2024._

 In CSC-161, you learned the basics of Make (or at least I hope you learned the basics of Make).
 Make is a prototypical "build tool" or "build system".
 Make and its relatives make it comparatively simple to put together a project that is composed of multiple moving parts.
 Build tools emerge from two common software design inclinations: (a) don't do things by hand when you can do them by code and (b) generalize!